High Lipoprotein(a): Causes, Risks, and Treatment Options

 PCSK9 inhibitors, such as Repatha (evolocumab), are a newer class of medications that have been shown to significantly lower Lp(a) levels.
 In a study published in the New England Journal of Medicine, treatment with evolocumab was associated with a 27% reduction in Lp(a) levels over 12 weeks in individuals with high Lp(a) levels (3). https://www.nejm.org/doi/full/10.1056/nejmoa1615664

 There are newer medications that are in phase 3 trials that show a lot of promise in lowering LP(a).
-One such medication is hepatocyte-directed antisense oligonucleotide AKCEA-APO(a)-LRx, referred to here as APO(a)-LRx that showed up to an 80% reduction in LP(a). (https://www.nejm.org/doi/full/10.1056/NEJMoa1905239)
+Full discussion on these below.
+But one such medication is hepatocyte-directed antisense oligonucleotide AKCEA-APO(a)-LRx, referred to here as APO(a)-LRx that showed up to an 80% reduction in LP(a). (https://www.nejm.org/doi/full/10.1056/NEJMoa1905239)

 It is important to note that while these medications may help to lower Lp(a) levels, their overall impact on cardiovascular risk reduction is still being studied.
 Individuals with high Lp(a) levels should work with their healthcare providers to determine the best treatment options for managing their overall cardiovascular risk.